 Please move all parked cars off the streets

-Guelph, Ont., February 12, 2019 – A residential plow out is scheduled to start at 1 a.m., Wednesday, February 13, and will continue until all roads, bike lanes, sidewalks and trails are plowed.
+Guelph, Ont., February 27, 2019 – A residential plow out is scheduled to start at 10 p.m., Wednesday, February 27, to clear roads, bike lanes, sidewalks and trails.
 Please move all parked cars off of the streets so plows can pass.

 We appreciate your patience as we work throughout the evening to remove the snow.

 Please give us 24 hours after the snow stops before submitting a road service request and three days before submitting a sidewalk service request.
 This allows our teams to finish their routes before assessing what we might have missed.

 When will roads and bike lanes get plowed?

 A plow out is typically completed 24 hours after a storm has stopped.
 During that time, we start plowing main roads and bike lanes first, followed by secondary roads.
 Residential streets will be plowed last.
 Please give us until 24 hours after a storm before submitting a service request.

 When will sidewalks and multi-use paths get plowed?